cmac994/meteo-krig/README.md

 #### Notebooks

+- *Surface Analysis*
-- *R_LatticeKrig_example.ipynb*
+   - Kriging
-   - Demonstrates the use of the LatticeKrig R package for interpolating *in situ* pressure observations from MADIS onto a 5-km regular grid.
+      - Demonstrates the use of the LatticeKrig R package for interpolating *in situ* surface observations from MADIS onto a 5-km regular grid.

-- *LatticeKrig_Analysis.ipynb*
-   - Visualization of LatticeKrig analyses produced in R_LatticeKrig_example.ipynb.
-Includes comparison between analysis generated using MADIS Research observations and publicly available MADIS observations

-- *LatticeKrig_Kalman_Smoothing.ipynb*
+   - RTS_Analysis
       - Shows how Kalman smoothing is used to transform 5-min pressure analyses, generated individually with LatticeKrig, into spatio-temporal pressure analyses by smoothing windowed time-series at each grid point in the domain.
       A comparison to METAR observations is provided at three sites (one urban, one suburban, and one rural).
       Kalman Smoothing has a minimal impact on absolute accuracy, but greatly improves relative accuracy which is important for pressure perturbation analysis

-- *LatticeKrig_KF_Analysis.ipynb*
-   - Examples showing the end result of kriging and Kalman smoothing.
+      - Provides examples for pressure, temperature, moisture, and wind which show the end result of kriging and Kalman smoothing.
+A comparison between surface analyses
-      - Synoptic pressure analyses from 04/14/18 showing a low pressure system propagating across the Central U.S.
+      generated using MADIS Research observations and publicly available MADIS observations is also performed.

+   - *SurfaceAnalysis.ipynb*
+      -  Combines smarpthone pressure analyses with composite reflectivity and MADIS analyses of temperature, mositure, and wind to create gridded objective analyses.
+      -  Demonstrates how mesoscale temperature, moisture, and wind perturbations are extracted from gridded analyses using band-pass filtering.
-      - Pressure analyses and composite Reflectivity from Derecho event in the Mid-Atlantic (05/15/18).
+      -  Produces animations depicting the evolution of mesoscale pressure perturbations associated with a convective event (Derecho) in the Mid-Atlantic region.
-      - Pressure perturbation analysis from the Derecho event.

 #### References:

-McNicholas, C., C. Mass, 2020: Bias Correction, Anonymization, and Analysis of Smartphone Pressure Observations with Machine Learning and Multi-Resolution Kriging. *Journal of Weather and Forecasting*, (submitted).
+McNicholas, C., C. Mass, 2020a: Bias Correction, Anonymization, and Analysis of Smartphone Pressure Observations with Machine Learning and Multi-Resolution Kriging. *Journal of Weather and Forecasting*, (submitted).

+McNicholas, C., C. Mass, 2020b: Tracking, Classification, and Analysis of Mesoscale Pressure Phenomena observed by Smartphones. (in prep).

 Nychka, D., Bandyopadhyay, S., Hammerling, D., Lindgren, F. and Sain, S. (2015).
 A multiresolution Gaussian process model for the analysis of large spatial datasets. *Journal of Computational and Graphical Statistics* 24 579–599. https://doi.org/10.1080/10618600.2014.914946.